rehierl/abstract-properties/04-properties-1/_remarks.md

 - by underlining the nodes the section contains
 - increase "visibility" by drawing boxes around the nodes

+a matter of perspective
+- the scope of a node is forwards-oriented
+- i.e. the propagation of a property along the edges
+- the context of a node is backwards-oriented
+- introduce "context" just briefly - not in depth - later

 underlining nodes
 - corresponds with a subset
 - understood to define a subset
-- an output tape of a touring machine
+- an output tape of a turing machine

 generic properties
 - introduce the basic concept of generic properties